jaeseung16/NMRCalculator/docs/index2.md

 For each isotope, the app displays the information relevant to NMR spectrosopy and the sections to calculate some basic parameters

 ### Information section
-For a chosen isotope, this section displays the atomic symbol with the mass number, the nuclear spin angular momentum, the gyromagnetic ratio, and the natural abaundance.
+For a chosen isotope, this section displays the atomic symbol with the mass number, the nuclear spin angular momentum, the gyromagnetic ratio, and the natural abundance.

 ### Calculator section
 A user can update one of the parameters in each subsection to recalculate the others.